-The Resident Graduate Student (RGS) program is intended to enhance the residential college experience and help foster a fully integrated campus community that unites undergraduates of all four years, graduate students and faculty across the disciplines, and staff.
+The Resident Graduate Student (RGS) program is intended to enhance the residential college experience and to help foster a fully integrated campus community that unites under-graduates of all four years, graduate stu¬dents, faculty across the disciplines, and staff.

-RGSs will be appointed by the head of the college as full members of the college community, living in a furnished graduate student suite, taking meals in the dining hall, and participating in the intellectual and social life of the college along with faculty fellows, visiting scholars, and other members of the Princeton community.
+RGSs will be appointed by the faculty head of each residential college as full members of the college community.
+They will live in a furnished graduate student suite, take meals in the residential college dining hall, and participate in the intellectual and social life of the college alongside faculty fellows, visiting scholars, and other members of the Princeton community.

-Each resident graduate student will be expected to draw upon their interests to make a meaningful contribution to college life.
-Opportunities will vary, but may include:
+Each resident graduate student will be expected to draw on their unique interests to make a meaningful contribution to college life.
+Opportunities vary, but may include:

-- assisting the director of student life with the residential college advisers or social programming;
+- Assisting the director of student life (DSL) with the residential college advisers (RCAs) or social programming;

-- assisting the director of studies with academic and intellectual programming.
+- Assisting the director of studies (DOS) with academic and intellectual programming.

-The specific role of each RGS will be determined, finally, in consultation with the head of the residential college.
+The role of each RGS will be specifically determined in consultation with the faculty head of the residential college.

-The position has been structured to support a graduate student’s timely completion of their degree program.
-RGSs will be expected to spend ten (10) hours a week on college activities, including meals taken in the college with undergraduates.
-RGSs will remain eligible to be appointed as an AI or an AR and the position will have no effect on a student’s external or University-based funding.
+The position is structured to support the graduate student’s timely completion of their degree program.
+RGSs will be expected to spend ten (10) hours each week on college activities, including meals taken in the residential college dining hall with undergraduates.
+RGSs remain eligible to be appointed as an AI or an AR.
+The position has no effect on a student’s external or University-based funding.

-In addition to the educational benefits, this program provides partially subsidized accommodations, fully subsidized 125-meal block plans, and parking (in a student lot).
-Normally, a continuing RGS will be able to remain in their suite over the summer.
+This program also provides partially subsidized accommodations, fully subsidized 125-meal block plans, and parking (in a student lot).
+A continuing RGS will typically be able to remain in their suite over the summer.

-All Princeton graduate students who expect to be enrolled in good standing are eligible, including both Ph.D. (regularly enrolled and in DCE status) and Master’s candidates.
-Graduate students who are married or have domestic partnerships may apply, but please be aware that the number of suitable suites is very limited.
+All Princeton graduate students who expect to be enrolled in good standing in academic year 2022-23 are eligible to apply, including both Ph.D. (regularly enrolled and in DCE status) and Master’s candidates.
+Graduate students who are married or have domestic partners may apply, but please be aware that the number of suitable suites for couples is very limited.
 Unfortunately, the suites cannot accommodate those with children or other dependents.